rochabr/AzureMapsEnrichAndVisualize/README.md

     "SqlConnectionString": "{connection_string}"
    ```

-Follow [this guide](https://github.com/Azure/azure-functions-sql-extension/blob/main/docs/SetupGuide_Dotnet.md) for a deeper lesson on SQL bindings.
+Follow this [guide](https://github.com/Azure/azure-functions-sql-extension/blob/main/docs/SetupGuide_Dotnet.md) for a deeper lesson on SQL bindings.

-#### Azure Maps configuration
+#### Configure Azure Maps

-To enable our project to use the Azure Maps APIs, install the client library for .NET with NuGet:
+To enable this project to use the Azure Maps APIs, install the client library for .NET with NuGet:

 ```powershell
 dotnet add package Azure.Maps.Search --prerelease
 ```

-We also need the _Azure Maps primary key_ which can get from within the Azure Portal.
+Then get the _Azure Maps primary key_ from the Azure Portal.
 Navigate to your Azure Maps resource and copy the _Primary key_ content from the **Authentication** tab.

 ![image](https://user-images.githubusercontent.com/1051195/221387224-bf76cb06-280a-43eb-a53b-a41a59d84d14.png)